lyraproj/lyra/README.md

 1. Clone the git repo from your $GOPATH:
 `$ git clone https://github.com/lyraproj/lyra`

-3. Add the following lines to data.yaml
+2. Add the following lines to data.yaml
 ```
-$ cd lyra
 $ cat data.yaml

 aws: